adjo0043/Mathematical-Modeling-Of-Infectious-Diseases-V1/Readme.md

     *   `--algorithm <name>` or `-a <name>`: Choose calibration algorithm.
         *   `pso` or `psomcmc`: Particle Swarm Optimization followed by MCMC (default).
         *   `hill` or `hillmcmc`: Hill Climbing followed by MCMC.
+        *   `nuts`: No-U-Turn Sampler (NUTS) for gradient-based MCMC.
     *   `--help` or `-h`: Show help message.

+    The executable performs model calibration followed by comprehensive post-calibration analysis using a modular, performance-optimized architecture.

 *   **Age-Structured SIR Model:**
     Run the main simulation: